pickyourtrail_logo

 • Organic Beauty Products: Several vendors sell locally produced organic beauty products such as soaps, essential oils, and skincare items.
 These usually contain natural substances like coconut oil, aloe vera, and traditional Balinese botanicals.

-• Souvenirs: Alongside handcrafted items, the market also has standard souvenirs commonly found across Bali and Southeast Asia.
-These include keychains, magnets, bottle openers, small figurines, paper fans, and decorative signs.
+• Souvenirs: Alongside handcrafted items, the market also has standard souvenirs commonly found across Southeast Asia.
+If you are looking for classic, budget-friendly things to buy in Bali, you will find plenty of keychains, magnets, bottle openers, small figurines, paper fans, and decorative signs here.

 How to Bargain at Ubud Art Market (Without Being Rude)